MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/NegativeKeywordListSelector.md

 ### Arguments
 |Name|Type|Description|
 |-|-|-
 limit|int|The number of negative keyword lists to return.
+The actual number may be less.

 ### Returns
 |Type|Description|